Head of the Junior School

 Outside of school, I am a keen surfer and runner and I have recently taken up playing the bagpipes!

-I have 15 years' experience of teaching Modern Foreign Languages (French, Italian and a little German) at both comprehensive and private schools in the UK and Asia.
-I have taught GCSE and A level as well as French at primary level.
-I am a former Head of Department in a girls' school and I have also taught in a co-ed primary.
+I have 17 years' experience of teaching Modern Foreign Languages (French, Italian and German) at both independent and comprehensive schools.
+I have taught languages at GCSE and A level as well as introducing the Key Stage 2 French curriculum at Eltham College Junior School.
+I am a former Head of Department in a girls' school and I have also taught in a co-educational primary school.
 My real passion now is the development of the French curriculum at Eltham College Junior School.
+In addition to delivering French lessons to all students, I also love teaching Netball to the Eltham girls twice a week in Games lessons and in our after-school Netball club.

 I was raised and schooled in China, which has a different type of approach to teaching from the UK, and because I have experience in both education systems my teaching methodology draws positive benefits from both.